 Main Takeaway: Donation for a vote is a fun (and potentially viral) way to raise money for your cause.
 Makes sure to choose your challenges and continue to encourage your supporters to vote.

-Once you start bringing in that fresh funding, you’ll want to be sure you’re being fiscally responsible and financially accountable.
+Once you start bringing in fresh funding, you’ll want to be sure you’re being fiscally responsible and financially accountable.

 It’s easy to get lost in the exciting rush of new funds, but you need to be smart about how you handle it.
 These 7 financial strategies can help you do just that: